remyeik/mtgCardDisplay/README.md

 # Scryfall Card Search CLI

-This is a simple CLI tool written in Go that allows users to search for Magic: The Gathering cards using the [Scryfall API](https://scryfall.com/docs/api).
-The application allows users to search for cards, choose from multiple search results, and view full details of a selected card.
+This is a simple CLI tool for looking up Magic: The Gathering cards using the [Scryfall API](https://scryfall.com/docs/api).

 ## Features